-From a distribution we can calculate the probability of any one particular observation in the sample space, or the likelihood that an observation will have a value which is less than (or greater than) a point of interest.
+From a distribution you can calculate the probability of any one particular observation in the sample space, or the likelihood that an observation will have a value which is less than (or greater than) a point of interest.

 The function of a distribution that shows the density of the values of our data is called a probability density function, and is sometimes abbreviated pdf.